Royal Mail Online Assessment Test: Application, Interview Process & Preparation Guide

 It is a good idea to practice these types of tests in advance to get an idea of how they work and to get used to picking out the key themes and meanings in a limited time.
 The questions are multiple-choice with 6 different options and there are usually between 3 and 5 questions.
 These questions are designed to test your reading comprehension as well as grammar and vocabulary.

 This test is all about being able to identify and apply random rules and patterns to situations to assess how logical you are.
 The assessment does this by showing you sequences of shapes with the last step missing, for example.

 You are asked to figure out the pattern and select the next shape in the sequence from a list of options.
-The patterns may have something to do with shape, color or frequency.
-This is a little different to typical testing and is something you can get better at with practice.
+The patterns may have something to do with shape, color, or frequency.
+This is a little different from typical testing and is something you can get better at with practice.
 The logical reasoning test is 12 minutes long, like the verbal test.
 So make sure you complete it as efficiently as possible.

 The Royal Mail Assessment Centre

 If you pass the online assessments with the Royal Mail, for many roles you will then be invited to attend the final stage of the recruitment process, the Royal Mail Assessment Centre.
 This phase typically takes place within a Royal Mail building— it may be the hardest part of the application process.

 A number of candidates for similar roles and regions are usually invited to attend this part of the process where you may need to undertake a number of different tasks.
 These will depend on the role you are applying for, but they include group exercises, presentations as well as and interviews.

 Related Reading: What to Expect at Your Assessment Centre